Solar Panel Payback Period UK 2026

 Maximise Export Income

 Not all Smart Export Guarantee (SEG) tariffs are equal.
-Octopus Outgoing pays up to 15p/kWh, while some suppliers offer as little as 4p/kWh.
-Switching to a better export tariff can reduce payback by 6-18 months without any additional equipment.
+Octopus Outgoing pays 12p/kWh (reduced from 15p in March 2026), while basic tariffs offer as little as 4p/kWh.
+Switching to a better export tariff can reduce payback by 6–18 months without any additional equipment.

 What Happens After Payback?